 The form should gather only essential information.
-Applicants should know in advance the kinds of documents that are required to support their application (e.g., bills, receipts, bank statements).
+Applicants should be informed in advance about the required supporting documents (e.g., bills, receipts, bank statements).

 HEIs are no longer required to gather receipts as evidence of expenditure.
 Receipts are only required if they form part of a HEI's approach to assessing eligibility for support through the SAF.